ValeevGroup/tiledarray/INSTALL.md

 Support for execution on CUDA-enabled hardware is controlled by the following variables:

 * `ENABLE_CUDA`  -- Set to `ON` to turn on CUDA support.
 [Default=OFF].
+* `CMAKE_CUDA_HOST_COMPILER`  -- Set to the path to the host C++ compiler to be used by CUDA compiler.
+CUDA compilers are notorious for only being able to use specific (older) C++ compilers.
+The default is determined by the CUDA compiler and the user environment variables (`PATH` etc.).
 * `ENABLE_CUDA_ERROR_CHECK` -- Set to `ON` to turn on assertions for successful completion of calls to CUDA runtime and libraries.
 [Default=OFF].
-* `CMAKE_CUDA_HOST_COMPILER`  -- Set to the path to the host C++ compiler to be used by CUDA compiler.
-CUDA compilers are notorious for only being able to use older C++ compilers.
-The default is determined by the CUDA compiler and the user environment variables (`PATH` etc.).
 * `CUTT_INSTALL_DIR` -- the installation prefix of the pre-installed cuTT library.
+This should not be normally needed; it is strongly recommended to let TiledArray build and install cuTT.
 * `UMPIRE_INSTALL_DIR` -- the installation prefix of the pre-installed Umpire library.
+This should not be normally needed; it is strongly recommended to let TiledArray build and install Umpire.

+For the CUDA compiler and toolkit to be discoverable the CUDA compiler (`nvcc`) should be in the `PATH` environment variable.
+Refer to the [FindCUDAToolkit module](https://cmake.org/cmake/help/latest/module/FindCUDAToolkit.html) for more info.

 ## Eigen 3